-- Further development of commercial activities worldwide, including ones based on small satellites and the development of commercial activities in new fields, e.g. micro-launchers and space flight; - A traditional space industry, still generating the main share of revenues, but facing more competitive and uncertain markets; - Further development of the NewSpace worldwide; - Further integration of space into the society and economy leading to more value creation and more socio-economic benefits.
+- The continued growth of space industry revenues; - Further development of commercial activities worldwide, including ones based on small satellites and the development of commercial activities in new fields, e.g. micro-launchers and space flight; - A traditional space industry, still generating the main share of revenues, but facing more competitive and uncertain markets; - Further development of the NewSpace worldwide; - Further integration of space into the society and economy leading to more value creation and more socio-economic benefits3.